MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/ios.md

 # Use the following line to use Mobile Center Analytics and Crashes.
 pod 'MobileCenter'

-# Use the following line if you want to specify which service you want to use.
+# Use the following lines if you want to specify which service you want to use.
 pod 'MobileCenter/MobileCenterAnalytics'
 pod 'MobileCenter/MobileCenterCrashes'
 ```

-2. Run `pod install` to install your newly defined pod, open your `.xcworkspace` and it's time to start the SDK and make use of the Mobile Center services.
+2. Run `pod install` to install your newly defined pod and open your `.xcworkspace`.

 Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the Mobile Center services.

 ### 2.2 Integration by copying the binaries into your project
-Below are the steps on how to integrate the compiled binaries in your Xcode project to setup Mobile Center Analytics and Mobile Center Crashes for your iOS app.
+Below are the steps on how to integrate the compiled binaries in your Xcode project to set up Mobile Center Analytics and Mobile Center Crashes for your iOS app.

 1. Download the [Mobile Center iOS SDK](https://github.com/Microsoft/MobileCenter-SDK-iOS/releases) frameworks provided as a zip file.